 The Aboriginal people identify as many as 6 seasons, linked to the appearance of natural phenomena instead of set dates (Kunumeleng, Kudjewk, Bangkerreng, Yekke, Wurrkeng & Kurrung).
 Most non-Aboriginal people identify just two: the dry season, from April/May to September, and the wet season, from October to March.

 Which season is best to visit?
 It depends entirely on what you’re after.
-I won’t go further into this here as there are already mangreat articles on this topic summarising the pros and cons of visiting in each season.
+I won’t go further into this here as there are already many great articles on this topic summarising the pros and cons of visiting in each season.

 We went in late August, which was towards the end of the dry season.
 No complains about that: we enjoyed mild temperatures, low humidity, good road conditions, and next to no crowds (the summer school holidays having just ended).